buildkite/ecs-run-task/README.md

-   --log-group value, -l value    Cloudwatch Log Group Name to write logs to (default: "ecs-task-runner") --service value, -s value      service to replace cmd for --fargate                      Specified if task is to be run under FARGATE as opposed to EC2 --security-group value         Security groups to launch task in (required for FARGATE).
+   --log-group value, -l value    Cloudwatch Log Group Name to write logs to (default: "ecs-task-runner") --service value, -s value      service to replace cmd for --fargate                      Specified if task is to be run under FARGATE as opposed to EC2 --platform-version value       the platform version the task should run (only for FARGATE) --security-group value         Security groups to launch task in (required for FARGATE).
 Can be specified multiple times --subnet value                 Subnet to launch task in (required for FARGATE).
 Can be specified multiple times --env KEY=value, -e KEY=value  An environment variable to add in the form KEY=value or `KEY` (shorthand for `KEY=$KEY` to pass through an env var from the current host).
 Can be specified multiple times